 To report a concern about a food business, or food you have purchased, please use the online report form.

 If you provide entertainment as part of your business or you intend to trade from the street you may need to be licensed.

 Most food poisoning happens in the home and can easily be avoided by paying attention to how you store and prepare your food.

 Spread the Word Not the Germs

-While you are cooking with your children, include food safety as part of the activity.
+While you are cooking with your children, including food safety as part of the activity.

 The bacteria campylobacter is responsible for more cases of food poisoning than E.coli, listeria and salmonella put together.
 The Campylobacter Fact Sheet (PDF Document, 66.47 Kb) gives some good tips on how to reduce the risks from this bacteria.